How to Make a Quilt – The Beginner’s Guide

 Combination Basting –

 What I typically do is a combination of these two methods.
 First I use a batting that is fusible, like THIS.
-This means that I don’t have to worry so much about wrinkles on the one side of the quilt.
+This means that I don’t have to worry so much about wrinkles on the one side of the blanket.
 So if you adhere the batting to the back of the quilt you can just focus on smoothing the top of the quilt (the part you can SEE!)
 Then I will spray baste and pin the top but not as frequently as I would have had I skipped the spray baste.
 Again this is a personal preference so you will want to try different placements and basting styles to find a method that works for you.
-I tend to go overboard because like I said I use my home machine which means a lot of scrunching the quilt and pushing it through a tight space!
+I tend to go overboard because like I said I use my home machine which means a lot of scrunching the fabric and pushing it through a tight space!
 I like my quilt to be solidly basted so I don’t get any wrinkles!!

 Here are a few of my favorite tutorials and quilters to follow for great patterns and tips!